ckeditor/ckeditor5/docs/framework/guides/deep-dive/localization.md

 		},

 		// A function that returns the plural form index for the given language.
-		// Note that you only need to pass this function when you add translations for new language.
+		// Note that you only need to pass this function when you add translations for a new language.
 		getPluralForm: n => n == 1 ?
 0 : n % 10 >= 2 && n % 10 <= 4 && ( n % 100 < 10 || n % 100 >= 20 ) ?
 1 : 2
 	}
 	// Other languages...